Affordable Divorce Attorney San Francisco

 San Francisco Divorce Attorney

-Affordable Attorney’s Fees | Initial Consultation
+Affordable Attorney’s Fees | Start With a Telephone Consultation

 Keith F. Carr is an affordable San Francisco Divorce Attorney.
 The Law Offices of Keith F. Carr charges affordable attorney’s fees for divorce.
 Do you and your spouse have an uncontested divorce case?
+If you agree on all terms, the Law Offices of Keith F. Carr charges a flat rate uncontested divorce fee in that case.
+Other attorneys could charge you by the hour in this situation.

 An uncontested case means that you and your spouse agree on most (if not all issues) involved in a divorce, and you both wish to settle those issues so that the court can issue a divorce judgment without a trial or hearing.
 Read more about Divorce Settlement.